 - Friendship Bracelets (965-460-0003)

 One of the most popular elements is called "spreuers" which are leaf shapes.
 These are made using a very specialized tool-a dog comb!
 First, you have to recreate the flat strips.
 Straw is actually hollow so you need to split the stalk.
 You can do this with a craft knife, but it is so much easier to use a special tool called a splitter.
 Once you get a bunch of strips cut, you are ready to begin.
-I found a great origami site that shows you how to make some of these leaves with paper strips.
+This great origami site shows you how to make some of these leaves with paper strips.

 You can use many of the same stitches for straw work.
 A popular stitch is a raised darning stitch.
 The splints are brought up through the fabric and the darning is done above the fabric.
 The satin stitch can also have a dramatic effect.
 Wheat straw is the shiniest straw, so you can experiment with different straws like rye and oat, and the outside or inside of the splint, to get different colors and sheen.
 Straw also can be dyed.
 The straw splints and threads work well with all couching techniques and patterns.
 Another technique is done exactly like porcupine quill work.
 This website gives some examples of how to do porcupine quillwork.
 Many of the techniques shown on this website are similar to straw work with the flat straw pieces.
 Here is an example of straw embroidery from the Wohlen museum.